AGProjects/sylkrtc.js/API.md

 #### Call.remoteMediaDirections

 Getter property which returns an object with the directions of the remote streams.
 Note: this **is** related to the SDP "a=" direction attribute.

+#### Call.headers

+Getter property which returns the custom headers array associated with this call.
+This will contain the matched headers from the incomingHeaderPrefixes, or the headers set on outgoing calls.

 #### Call.statistics